 How to start taking care of your mind with Headspace

 Are you taking proper care of your mind?
 You can with Headspace.
 Our convenient online guided sessions include visualizations and guided imagery that can help you find increased compassion, greater focus, less anxiety, and improved feelings of well-being and happiness.

-If you’re looking for an introduction to different types of meditation, check out the 10-day beginner’s course on the essentials of meditation — available for free in the Headspace app.
+If you’re looking for an introduction to different types of meditation, check out the 10-day beginner’s course on the essentials of meditation — available with your membership or free trial.
 From there, once you gain more experience and confidence, you can explore the whole library of meditations and exercises, covering everything from sleep, compassion, and sports to anger, stress, focus, and more.
 Get started now!

 READ NEXT: What is visualization meditation?